TracyGH/ReportInactivePPLicenses/README.md

 <kbd> ![image](https://github.com/user-attachments/assets/c09b3f6e-b2da-472b-8adc-ce4fc81634a9) </kbd>
 #### 2. For the first connection resource, create a new HTTP with Microsoft Entra ID (preauthorized) connection and set the Base URL and Resource URI to `https://licensing.powerplatform.microsoft.com`
 > [!NOTE]
+> + This connection will require an account with the Power Platform/Apps Admin role.
-> GCC tenants will use `https://gov.licensing.powerplatform.microsoft.us`
+> + GCC tenants will use `https://gov.licensing.powerplatform.microsoft.us`

 <kbd>![image](https://github.com/user-attachments/assets/00b94e6f-ae29-4194-b721-c91eb3563924)</kbd>